-Panthera and the Royal Commission for AlUla (RCU) have entered into a historic partnership to recover the Critically Endangered Arabian leopard and leopard populations around the globe.
-RCU has committed $20 million to leopard conservation in the Kingdom of Saudi Arabia and around the world over the next decade.
-This will be achieved through several initiatives, including:
+In 2019, Panthera and the Royal Commission for AlUla (RCU) entered into a historic partnership to recover the Critically Endangered Arabian leopard as well as leopard populations around the globe.
+The RCU has committed $20 million to leopard conservation in the Kingdom of Saudi Arabia and around the world over the next decade.
+Successful leopard conservation will be achieved through several initiatives, including:

 - Scientific research;